tsalb/intro-to-lwc/README.md

 ```
 So then now when that specific `<c-item>` clears its `itemName` prop, it will let the parent know!

->**Important Note**
-`dispatchEvent` and `CustomEvent` are both part of the browser spec found [here](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/dispatchEvent) and [here](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent).
+>**Important Note**: `dispatchEvent` and `CustomEvent` are both part of the browser spec found [here](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/dispatchEvent) and [here](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent).
 The naming conventions for events make things easier to parent listeners if they are all lowercase.

 **Child to Parent - Events - Payloads**